Limited TimeFast mode is completely free!Try it now

 GSBR-1290 (projected) $6,000 - $9,600

-A 30 to 50% pricing advantage versus established competitors is a powerful value proposition for payer access, particularly as pharmacy benefit managers face increasing pressure to control GLP-1 spending.
-Medicare Part D currently excludes anti-obesity medications, but this policy is widely expected to evolve, and GSBR-1290's lower price point positions it well for that expansion.
+A 30 to 50% pricing discount versus approved competitors matters a lot for payer access, particularly as pharmacy benefit managers face mounting pressure to control GLP-1 spending.
+Medicare Part D currently excludes anti-obesity medications, but that policy will shift at some point, and a lower price point positions GSBR-1290 well when it does.

 K-Dense Web compiled Structure Therapeutics' patent portfolio and benchmarked it against competitive filings across the GLP-1 landscape.